barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 > [One koan] was given to the disciple, who was to solve it by concentrating and devoting all [their] attention to it until - as the Zen saying goes - [their] bite gave way, meaning that [they] gave up rational thinking and made head-way into the suprarational realm of enlightenment. - ([Dumoulin, 1979](#dumoulin1979))

 > The practitioner, concentrating on the koan literally day and night, enters a hyperalert state in which he is aware of one thing only: the koan.
 This concentration gives rise to a search - at first for the solution of the koan.
 Utilizing all his intellectual powers, as he naturally would, the practitioner exerts himself with all his might, but to no avail.
-The illogical nature of the koan resits logical solution.
+The illogical nature of the koan resists logical solution.
 He then enters into a state of helplessness and runs up against the same wall again and again, like someone locked in a small room.
 He searches for a way out, and yet the door is open - not where is intellect is aimed, however, for the wall does not give in.
 To see the opening, a one-hundred-and-eighty-degree turnabout is necessary, in the direction of another, novel dimension. - ([Dumoulin, 1979](#dumoulin1979))

 > The koans themselves contain suggestions for summarizing their content in one clue word (Japanese: _jakugo_).
 This treatment is also popular among Zen masters.
 One condenses the entire koan into a word and then concentrates on it.
 He carries this word around with him and constantly turns it over in his mind.
 Zen literature compares this process to a ball of fire that one tosses about in his mouth, wanting to spit it out but unable to do so.
 The word might be continually repeated, murmured, or exclaimed vigorously. - ([Dumoulin, 1979](#dumoulin1979))

 ## Dos and Donts

-work in progress
+### Don't: Tai-in list of 10 "do not"

 > Tai-in cautions his koan students on the following ten points:
 > 1. Do not calculate according to your imagination;